Executive Assistant, People Operations

 We're looking for an experienced executive assistant to join us in our mission to help kids stay curious.
 In this role you’ll report to and work closely with our Director of People Operations, Michelle Tang, to help to support our team as we continue to grow.
 At Mystery.org, people operations includes three primary areas—Team Experience, HR and Recruiting—and you’ll be involved in projects within all three of these.
 As an Executive Assistant, you would also be supporting a range of special projects for the executive team.
 Here is a little more context on each area:

-Team Experience includes retreats, celebrating Mysteryversaries, office environment, planning key company meetings such as our weekly Town Hall, and the tools and processes that help our remote team feel fully part of the company.
+Team Experience includes retreats, celebrating Mysteryversaries, facilities & office environment, planning key company meetings such as our weekly Town Hall, and the tools and processes that help our remote team feel fully part of the company.

 Human Resources includes coordinating perks & benefits, own and continually improving the onboarding and offboarding of new employees, and thinking about the employee experience.